nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## 3. Features
-There are 18 features available in Nav@NUS.
+There are 17 commands available in Nav@NUS.
 The following are instructions for using the features.
 >Notes about command format:
 >
 >1.
 Words in **bold** are parameters to be provided by the user. (e.g. **location_1**)